jeffsp/SPOC/README.md

   - [X] Unit/integration tests
 - [X] spoc tile: Tile into regular non-overlapping tiles.
   - [X] Number of tiles on largest size
+  - [X] Size of tile on one side
   - [ ] Multi-pass tiling for large files
   - [X] Unit/integration tests
+  - [ ] Tile in one direction only to get a transect slice
 - [X] spoc merge: Combine several point clouds into one
   - [X] Set point id
   - [X] Warn if the SRS info strings differ